 “Sterilisation of the unfit raises a hornet’s nest, but no one worries at all about the daily sterilisation now going on of the fit.
 Young married men of the professional classes are today often forced by conditions to remain sterile, though they passionately desire the healthy children they could have if they did not have hordes of defectives to support in one way or the other.”

 Averill: Stopes was a proponent of the forced sterilization movement – which gained widespread popularity in a number of European countries and American states in the 1920s and 30s.
 Britain never implemented or authorized that kind of eugenic action, unlike Finland or Czechoslovakia, which came even later to this party — the Czechs launched their sterilization program in the 1970s, and sterilized 90,000 women before the program was shut down in the fall of the Communist regime there.
-So in that quote from Stopes’ editorial, she is arguing against those who asserted that forced sterilization did not belong in Britain.
+So in that quote from Stopes’s editorial, she is arguing against those who asserted that forced sterilization did not belong in Britain.
 She is saying that those who bristle against this measure don’t seem to be paying attention to the social ills that are created by NOT sterilizing people.
 Young men can’t go find suitable partners and have happy little white British families because they have to work to pay taxes to support the broods of poor and sickly and unwanted children of those who SHOULD be sterilized.

 Elizabeth: It’s probably fair to say, then, that Marie Stopes was not a big fan of the welfare state that Britain was expanding even in the early 1920s.

-The eugenicist publication was her mouthpiece to discuss her views on racial inferiorities – she described the Italians as a low-grade race,” and threads of antisemitism garnished the magazine.
+The eugenicist publication was her mouthpiece to discuss her views on racial inferiorities – she described the Italians as a “low-grade race,” and threads of antisemitism garnished the magazine.
 She was particularly convinced that the ‘degenerative’ and ‘defective’ should be sterilized.
-Her eugencist views even led to estrangement from her only child; when Harry Roe-Stopes endeavored to marry a woman who wore glasses, Marie Stopes objected loudly and persistently.
+Her eugenicist views even led to estrangement from her only child; when Harry Roe-Stopes endeavored to marry a woman who wore glasses, Marie Stopes objected loudly and persistently.
 She apparently shuddered to think that such a trait would be passed down to subsequent Roe-Stopes generations.
 When he married the love of his life anyway, Stopes cut him out of her will.
 When she passed in 1958, she left the bulk of her estate to the Royal Society of Literature rather than her family.

 Averill: Wow, she sounds like a peach.

 In 1922 a Roman Catholic physician, Halliday Sutherland, wrote Birth Control: A Statement of Christian Doctrine Against the Neo-Malthusians.
-In it he alleged that Stopes’ clinics and books were birth control experiments intended to exploit the working poor.
+In it he alleged that Stopes’s clinics and books were birth control experiments intended to exploit the working poor.
 In fact, particularly later in life, Stopes was extremely harsh toward the poor and indigent, and argued that such individuals should be sterilized to prevent them from passing on their socio-economic genetics.
 Still, she launched a libel suit against Sutherland, at which both presented expert medical testimony.
 Stopes won the initial appeal, but Sutherland ultimately won the case when he appealed to the House of Lords.
 The highly publicized trial ended up working in her favor, and she seemed to relish the attention.
-She wrote inciting letters to the Pope, and even once wrote to Henry Ford to appeal to him to aid her in her fight against the “evil” of the Catholic church.
+She wrote inciting letters to the Pope, and even once wrote to Henry Ford to appeal to him to aid her in her fight against the “evil” of the Catholic Church.

 Elizabeth: The letter is pretty funny, so just for kicks: